NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 - Assigning Building Activity
 - Assigning Thermal Zones
 - Assign Thermostats
-- Saving the OSM model from the SketchUp Plugin
+- Saving the OpenStudio Model from the SketchUp Plugin
 - Moving from the Plugin to the OpenStudio Application
 - Adding Weather and Design Day Files
 - Adding a Mechanical System